Watch Video39 min

 Ironically, August is a traditionally poor month for waves and the event has become synonymous with the Huntington Hop, as competitors skate their way from the powerful waves breaking out the back, across dead water to finish their rides on the beach.

-If you're looking to sample the waves, you're in for a treat.
-The pier helps build up sandbanks that provide plenty of variety on both sides, across the different swells that blast the beach.
-Some of the regulars are strictly southside surfers, some won't leave the north, but generally they're both dependable options year-round – and non-locals aren't going to be more or less welcome on either side of Huntington's most famous structure.
+For those sampling the waves, the pier helps build up sandbanks that provide plenty of variety on both sides, across the different swells that blast the beach.
+Some of the regulars are strictly southside surfers, some won't leave the north, but generally, they're both dependable options year-round — and non-locals aren't going to be more or less welcome on either side of Huntington's most famous structure.

 06